 Unlike many competitors, Apple’s AI features (from which person/animal/car detection takes place) are processed on your hub device at home.
 The video sent to iCloud is encrypted, for better privacy.

 Another big plus for HomeKit is the relatively low subscription fees.
-You need a paid iCloud account, but these provide useful storage for all Apple users and start at $0.99 / £0.79 a month.
-There is a fair chance you already have the account, and the camera’s video is not counted against the data storage (though the time limit is fixed).
+You need a paid iCloud+ account, but these provide useful storage for all Apple users and start at $0.99 / £0.99 a month.
+The camera’s video is not counted against the data storage, but there are restrictions on how many HomeKit Secure Video cameras you can add, depending on which iCloud+ tier you have:

-HomeKit isn’t without issues though; the stored video is limited to 1080P, which some say is one of the reasons not all manufacturers have piled in.
+HomeKit isn’t without issues; the stored video is limited to 1080p, which some say is one of the reasons not all manufacturers have piled in.
 In truth, it likely has more to do with their desire to make their cloud charges and/or being owned by Amazon (Ring, Blink) or Google (Nest).

 In this article, we gather together the best HomeKit cameras on the market today and help you find the right one for your needs.